Sulfuric acid: Stratospheric aerosol

 Because sulfuric acid reaches supersaturation in the stratosphere, it can nucleate aerosol particles and provide a surface for aerosol growth via condensation and coagulation with other water-sulfuric acid aerosols.
 This results in the stratospheric aerosol layer.

 Extraterrestrial sulfuric acid

-The permanent Venusian clouds produce a concentrated acid rain, as the clouds in the atmosphere of Earth produce water rain.
+The permanent Venusian clouds are made of concentrated sulfuric acid, and produce a concentrated sulfuric acid rain, just as the clouds in the atmosphere of Earth are made of water and produce water rain.
 Sulfuric acid ice has been detected on Jupiter's moon Europa, where it forms when sulfur ions from Jupiter's magnetosphere implant into the icy surface.

 Production

 Sulfuric acid is produced from sulfur, oxygen and water via the conventional contact process (DCDA) or the wet sulfuric acid process (WSA).

 Contact process

 In the first step, sulfur is burned to produce sulfur dioxide.